yashbhargava1992/stingray/CONTRIBUTING.md

 Contributions from everyone, experienced and inexperienced, are welcome!
 If you don't know where to start, look at the [Open Issues](https://github.com/StingraySoftware/stingray/issues) and/or get involved in our [Slack channel](http://slack-invite.timelabtechnologies.com/) .
 This code is written in Python 3.8+, but in general we will follow the Astropy/Numpy minimum Python versions.
 Tests run at each commit during Pull Requests, so it is easy to single out points in the code that break this compatibility.

 - **Branches:**
-    - Don't use your master **branch(forked) for anything.
-Consider deleting your master** branch.
+    - Don't use your main **branch(forked) for anything.
+Consider deleting your main** branch.
     - Make a new branch, called a feature branch, for each separable set of changes: “one task, one branch”.
     - Start that new feature branch from the most current development version of stingray.
     - Name of branch should be the purpose of change eg. *bugfix-for-issue20* or *refactor-lightcurve-code.*
-    - Never merge changes from stingray/master into your feature branch.
+    - Never merge changes from stingray/main into your feature branch.
 If changes in the development version require changes to our code you can rebase, but only if asked.
 - **Commits:**
     - Make frequent commits.
     - One commit per logical change in the code-base.